chestercodes/chester.codes/content/posts/026-2019-12-10-automating-dotnet-versioning/post.md

 A minor change is a backwards compatible change that adds functionality to a library.
 A patch change is a backwards compatible change that fixes a bug or other small change.

-Library changes can be described in git commit messages using a method called [convention commits](https://www.conventionalcommits.org/en).
+Library version changes can be described, along side the code, using a method called [convention commits](https://www.conventionalcommits.org/en).
+The commit describes the magnitude of the changes in the message by using certain message prefixes.
 Major version changes are described with commit messages that start with `BREAKING CHANGE`, Minor changes start with `feat` and Patch changes are described with other names such as `fix` or `chore`.
 Conventional commits provides an easy way to add automation to the versioning process.
 It is possible to write code [which automates the versioning and documentation](https://github.com/conventional-changelog/standard-version).

 Writing versioning into commit messages is ultimately a manual process, it's left to the developer to be aware of the changes in behaviour and API surface.
-It's impossible to detect the versioning level of changes in behaviour of code in an automated way, but there are ways to check the changes in API surfaces.
+It's impossible to detect the magnitude of changes in behaviour of code in an automated way, but there are ways to check the changes in API surfaces.
 An interesting article describes a [method of detecting api version magnitude changes](http://blog.stermon.com/articles/2016/12/01/semantic-versioning-dotnet-libs-and-nuget-pkgs) and this has been turned into a [nuget library](https://github.com/fsprojects/SyntacticVersioning) and dotnet tool.

-Using a combination of conventional commits and the `synver` dotnet tool it's possible to fully automate nuget library versioning.

 ## Syntactic Versioning

+Syntactic Versioning is a nuget library that can